 There are few better ways for a man to put his best face forward than with a new, handsome haircut.

-Whether you’re rocking locks that would put Jason Momoa to shame, a buzz cut that would make Jason Statham proud, or anything in between, finding the right hair style to suit your head shape and overall look is one of the easiest ways to elevate your appearance.
+Whether you’re rocking locks that would put Jason Momoa to shame, a buzz cut that would make Jason Statham proud, or anything in between, finding the right hair style to suit your face shape and overall look is one of the easiest ways to elevate your appearance.

 (Of course, it’s also totally fine if your hairstyle has nothing to do with a famously jacked guy named Jason…)